×

 1.Purpose

 The Royal Australian College of General Practitioners Ltd (RACGP) is committed to good governance and the highest ethical standards.
-This guidance aims to assist Staff with the ongoing identification, declaration and management of actual potential or perceived conflicts of interest.
+The participation of members in their professional association brings with it perceptions of bias whether they participate as employees, contractors or volunteers on advisory committees.
+This guidance aims to assist employees, board members, faculty councillors and others engaged in the work of RACGP with the ongoing identification, declaration and management of actual potential or perceived conflicts of interest.
+This Guidance supports the RACGP Conflict of Interest and Related Party Transactions Policy.

-Management of actual, potential or perceived, conflicts of interest is the responsibility of all employees, volunteers and contractors (Staff).
-Completing a declaration is only part of the responsibility.
-Always being alert to conflicts and not participating in decisions where you have a conflict or declaring potential conflicts and discussing with relevant managers is a continuing obligation.
+Management of actual, potential or perceived, conflicts of interest is the responsibility of all employees, board and committee or council members, volunteers and contractors (referred to throughout as Staff).
+Always being alert to conflicts and not participating in decisions where you have a conflict or declaring potential conflicts and discussing with relevant managers or board and committee chairs is a continuing obligation.

-It is not always possible to avoid a situation where a conflict of interest exists however it is important that these situations are correctly managed.
-Personal interests, whether these are financial, relate to family friends or associates, should not influence decision making.
+It is not always possible to avoid a situation where a conflict of interest exists, particularly as a membership professional association, however it is important that these situations are correctly managed.
+Personal or other interests, whether these are financial, relate to family friends or associates, should not influence decision making.

 • Potential conflict of interest is one which may arise in the future, and